- After a 0-0 draw, Brazil unleashed Garrincha and Pele on the World Cup

 In the 3-0 victory over Austria and the goalless draw against England the duo had been backups to Mazola and Joel respectively.
 Selecting both players in a key match where the group leadership was at stake was akin to an official proclamation of what Brazilian football would come to signify.
 Things would never be the same.

-“It was a fantastic game, especially the opening minutes,” enthused left winger Mario Zagallo.
+“It was a fantastic game, especially the opening minutes,” enthused left-winger Mario Zagallo to FIFA.com.
 “I’m not ashamed to say that for those minutes I was nothing more than a spectator on the pitch.
 The ball didn’t leave the right flank where Garrincha, Pele and Didi were.
 It was beautiful.
-And the Soviets had no answer,” he told FIFA.com.
+And the Soviets had no answer."

-Zagallo was referring to the bombardment of the mythical Lev Yashin’s goal.
-First it was Garrincha, the centre-forward, dribbling past his marker and smashing the ball against the left post.
+Zagallo was referring to the bombardment of the goal of the mythical Lev Yashin.
+First it was Garrincha dribbling past his marker and smashing the ball against the left post.
 One minute later it was Pele, who controlled the ball and hit the woodwork again.
-Another attack was immediately launched, with Didi finding Vava who beat the onrushing Yashin to make it 1-0.
+Another attack was immediately launched, with Didi finding Vava, who beat the onrushing Yashin to make it 1-0.
 Three minutes had been played.
 Sixty seconds later and Vava was a whisker away from scoring the second, latching onto a marvellous piece of play by Garrincha.
 And that was it.
 Suddenly the world was in awe of Pele, Garrincha and A Seleção.
 Those five minutes were enough.